 A provisional county affiliate is a new county party that has not yet held its first biannual conventions.
 Led by a County Chair who was appointed by the state party, a provisional county affiliate performs all the same functions as a fully-established county affiliate, with an added focus on initial membership recruitment and establishment of functional tools for the county party.
 It may be said that appointed County Chairs are subject to additional oversight by SLEC, while elected County Chairs are primarily accountable to local members of their county party.
 However, both must fulfill duties specified in Texas Election Code and LPTexas State Bylaws, and an elected County Chair is likely subject to more unique responsibilities described in the bylaws or other documents of their county party, which operates as a self-sufficient organization affiliated with LPTexas.

-A: Our County Coordinator will be happy to answer any questions you have before, during, and after the process of becoming a County Chair.
-In fact, their whole job is to serve as a resource to affiliates, liaison between county and state level organization, and provide guidance in navigating the duties of county chair as prescribed by Texas Election Code and LPTexas State Rules.
+Our Affiliate Coordinator ([email protected]) and Affiliate Liaisons ([email protected]) will be happy to answer any questions you have before, during, and after the process of becoming a County Chair.
+In fact, their whole job is to help with the formation of new affiliates, liaison between the county and state level organization, and provide guidance in navigating the duties of County Chair as prescribed by Texas Election Code and LPTexas State Bylaws.
 You can also reach out to the State Libertarian Executive Committee Member that represents your State Senate District, or any of the State Officers.